-As of March 31, 2009, the Company's long term mortgage loan portfolio had \$24,488,000 in unpaid principal with delinquencies more than 90 days.
-Of this amount \$18,863,000 was in foreclosure proceedings.
-The Company has not received any interest income on the \$24,488,000 in mortgage loans with delinquencies more than 90 days.
-During the quarter ended March 31, 2009, the Company has increased its allowance for mortgage loan losses by \$781,000 which allowance was charged to loan loss expense and is included in other general and administrative expenses for the period.
-The allowance for mortgage loan losses as of March 31, 2009 was \$5,561,000.
+As of June 30, 2009, the Company's long term mortgage loan portfolio had \$18,068,000 in unpaid principal with delinquencies more than 90 days.
+Of this amount \$13,363,000 was in foreclosure proceedings.
+The Company has not received any interest income on the \$18,068,000 in mortgage loans with delinquencies more than 90 days.
+During the three and six months ended June 30, 2009, the Company has increased its allowance for mortgage loan losses by \$61,000 and \$842,000, respectively, which allowance was charged to loan loss expense and is included in selling, general and administrative expenses for the period.
+The allowance for mortgage loan losses as of June 30, 2009 was \$5,622,000.

-Also, at March 31, 2009, the Company had foreclosed on \$26,238,073 in long term mortgage loans.
+Also, at June 30, 2009, the Company had foreclosed on \$35,919,000 in long term mortgage loans.
 The foreclosed property is shown in real estate.
-The Company will be able to carry the foreclosed property in Security National Life and SecurityNational Mortgage, its life and mortgage subsidiaries, and will rent the properties until it is feasible to sell.
+The Company will be able to carry the foreclosed properties in Security National Life and SecurityNational Mortgage, its life and mortgage subsidiaries, and will rent the properties until it is deemed desirable to sell them.

 In addition to the allowance for mortgage loan losses, the Company also accrues a monthly allowance for indemnification losses to investors of .20% (20 basis points) of total production.
-The amount accrued for the three months ended March 31, 2009 was \$5,385,000 and included in other general and administrative expenses.
-The reserve for indemnification losses is included in other liabilities and, as of March 31, 2009, the balance was \$5,337,000.
+The amount accrued for the three and six months ended June 30, 2009 was \$5,053,000 and \$9,792,000, respectively, and included in other general and administrative expenses.
+The reserve for indemnification losses is included in other liabilities and, as of June 30, 2009, the balance was \$7,833,000.

-SecurityNational Mortgage has entered into loan purchase agreements with unaffiliated warehouse banks.
-The total amount available under these loan purchase agreements at March 31, 2009 was \$250,000,000.
-As of March 31, 2009, mortgage loans totaling approximately \$156,403,000 have been sold and were outstanding.
-The terms of the loan purchase agreements are typically for one year, with interest rates ranging from 1.5% to 2.25% over the 30 days LIBOR rate (from 1.97% to 2.72% as of March 31, 2009).
+SecurityNational Mortgage has loan purchase agreements to originate and sell loans to unaffiliated warehouse banks.
+The total amount available to originate loans under these loan purchase agreements at June 30, 2009 was \$250,000,000.
+SecurityNational Mortgage originates the loans and immediately sells them to the warehouse bank as more fully described below.
+As of June 30, 2009, mortgage loans totaling \$126,071,979 have been sold to warehouse banks and settlement with the third party investor was still pending.
+Since the mortgage loans have been sold to the warehouse banks, SecurityNational Mortgage is not obligated, except in the circumstances mentioned below, to pay the amounts outstanding on the mortgage loans, but does pay a fee in the form of interest on a portion of the mortgage loans between the date of the sale of the loans to the warehouse bank and the date of the settlement with the third party investor.
+The terms of the loan purchase agreements are typically for one year, with interest rates on a portion of the mortgage loans ranging from 1.5% to 2.25% over the 30 days LIBOR rate (from 1.81% to 2.55% as of June 30, 2009).
 SecurityNational Mortgage renewed one of its loan purchase agreements that expired on September 30, 2008 for another one year term.
-The other loan purchase agreement is a non-committed purchase agreement with no expiration date; however, the Company received notice from the warehouse bank and the agreement was terminated in February 2009.
-The Company is actively pursuing purchase agreements with other warehouse bank.
+The other loan purchase agreement was terminated in March 2009.
+The Company is actively pursuing purchase agreements with other warehouse banks.